astronomer/docs/software_versioned_docs/version-0.28/customize-image.md

 If you added `pymongo` to your `requirements.txt` file, for example, you can confirm that it was properly installed by running a `$ docker exec` command into your Scheduler.

 1. Run `$ docker ps` to identify the 3 running docker containers on your machine
-2. Grab the container ID of your Scheduler container
+2. Grab the container ID of your scheduler container
 3. Run the following:

 ```